 Not all cows are created equal when it comes to volume.

 👉 While we focus on high producing female dairy breeds, many parents also wonder about the rest of the herd.
-To clear up common myths about gender and dairy, see our explanation on can male cows produce milk to learn about cattle anatomy.
+To clear up common myths about gender and dairy, see our explanation on can male cows produce milk to understand cattle anatomy differences.

 3. Feed And Hydration